Kishore107/Interview_Genie/README.md

 ## ✨ Features

-- **Real-time Voice Transcription**: Instantly converts your speech to text
+- **Real-time Voice Transcription**: Instantly converts your speech to text.
-- **AI-Powered Responses**: Get immediate feedback using Mistral AI or Anthropic's Claude
+- **AI-Powered Responses**: Get immediate feedback using Mistral AI or Anthropic's Claude.
-- **Modern UI**: Clean, responsive interface built with React and Tailwind CSS
+- **Modern UI**: Clean, responsive interface built with React and Tailwind CSS.
 - **Secure**: Your API keys are stored locally and never transmitted to any server.
 - **Multiple AI Providers**: Choose between Mistral AI and Anthropic for responses.